Chatanga/GPipe-Core/README.md

-# GPipe 2+
+# GPipe 2.3.x

-While the `geometry-shader` branch introduces an experimental support for geometry shaders in the GPipe 2 library, this branch goes further by adding transform feedback and refactoring code more liberally.
-I'm actually entertaining the idea of rewriting GPipe 2 in [a literal way](https://wiki.haskell.org/Literate_programming), remembering how hard it was for me to make sense of the original code base.
+- Lot of simple changes to the code: reformatting, variable renaming, commenting...
+- Unit tests to ease the exploration of the code.
+- Experimental support for geometry shader.
+- Experimental support for transform feedback.
+- Fixed bug in while loop ([#75](https://github.com/tobbebex/GPipe-Core/issues/75)).

-Note: you need a modified GPipe-GLFW library configured to use an OpenGL Core Profile 4.0 (or higher).
+If you use GPipe-GLFW (of course you do!), you will need the latest version (>= 1.4.2.0) in order to require an OpenGL Core Profile >= 4.5.

+In the lack of any user level documentation for the changes introduced, you can have look at my toy project [Hadron](https://github.com/Chatanga/Hadron) which uses both geometry shader and transform feedback.